(Above: Museum Director Clinton G. Abbott photographing floral display in the early 1920s.)

 Photographic materials held in the San Diego Natural History Museum Research LIbrary include prints, 35 mm slides, lantern slides, glass negatives, and videos, mostly from the time period 1918–1980.
-A small but significant amount of prints are collated in photograph albums.
+A small but significant number of prints are collected in photograph albums.

 Includes July 1923, August 1924 and June 1926 trips to Guadalupe Island.
 The August 1924 trip is particularly well-documented.

 Includes trips to the Coronado Islands in 1924 and a trip to San Clemente Island, California, 1925.

 A trip to Trinidad Whaling Station, Humboldt County, California.
 July 12–Aug 31, 1926.
 Includes pictures of the Trinidad coast, the whaling boat and activities, black-footed albatross, fin-backed whale, and California gray whale.